SolitaryN/Snake/README.md

-It's a respority of Snake
+It's a repository of HuffmanTree's create and Encode.